Text Link

 • Compassionate friends

 As such, a trans child or teen’s eating disorder treatment plan may include family therapy to improve family connectedness, communication, and boundary setting.
-Treatment may also include support groups of other trans teens affected by eating disorders, which can help facilitate camaraderie, a sense of community, and reduce feelings of alienation or social withdrawal.
+Treatment may also include support groups of other trans teens affected by eating disorders, which can help facilitate camaraderie and a sense of community and reduce feelings of alienation or social withdrawal.

-At the end of the day, trans youth are particularly vulnerable to eating disorders, but there is hope and it starts with access to inclusive, culturally-responsive treatment that treats the whole person, including any gender-related needs they may have.
-Eating disorders don’t occur in isolation—they are a result of many intersecting biological, sociological, and psychological risk factors, and quality treatment will address all of these factors.
+At the end of the day, trans youth are particularly vulnerable to eating disorders.
+Still, there is hope, and it starts with access to inclusive, culturally responsive treatment that addresses the whole person.
+Eating disorders don’t occur in isolation—they are a result of many intersecting biological, sociological, and psychological risk factors, and helping trans youth find quality treatment can help them address all of these factors to have the best chance at recovery.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.